YannickYayo/laravel-preset-ttall/README.md

 ### Config

 The default `tailwind.config.js` configuration file included by this package is including the `Inter` font family.
-Should you wish to make changes, you should remove the file and run `node_modules/.bin/tailwind init`, which will generate a fresh configuration file for you, which you are free to change to suit your needs.<br>
+You should wish to make changes by removing the file and run `node_modules/.bin/tailwind init`, which will generate a fresh configuration file for you, which you are free to change to suit your needs.<br>
-The `Inter` font family is included in your `resources/css/app.css` file.
+The `Inter` font family is included in your `resources/layouts/app.blade.php` file.

 Add a new i18n string in the `resources/lang/XX/pagination.php` file for each language that your app uses: